liferay-design/liferay.design/src/markdown/lexicon/core-components/dual-listbox.md

 ### Definition
 A dual Listbox consists of two lists used to move options between them.
 Users are allowed to multi-select different items from a list and sometimes, options in use can be re-order.
 The scroll must be available in long lists.

+#### Usage
+* By default, the destination list is placed on the left, and the origin is on the right, but the order can be changed providing a clear context.
+* Lists must be exclusive and their titles must reflect so.
+Examples: "Selected - Not selected", "Coord X - Coord Y" or "East coast teams - West coast teams"

 #### Parts
 ![Dual ListBox](/images/lexicon/dualListBox.png)